 Wind Mountain is a low-sulphidation-type gold and silver property consisting of 124 claims (approximately 1,000 hectares) located within the highly prospective Walker Lane Gold trend approximately 160 kilometres northeast of Reno, Nevada with good road access and power.

 The project is at the pre-development stage, with a NI 43-101 compliant resource and positive Preliminary Economic Assessment ("PEA"), which was updated in April 2012, and has the potential to become a near-term producer.
 In addition to the existing resources, exploration continues towards discovery of the potentially high-grade feeder zone that was responsible for the overlying shallow oxide resource.
-Two reverse-circulation holes for a total of 1,035 metres were drilled approximately 1,500 metres apart during late 2017 and early 2018.
-Data from these holes focus the search to an area approximately 1 kilometre by 0.5 kilometre, where additional geochemical and geophysical studies are underway.
+Data from the latest drill program focused the search to an area approximately 1 kilometre by 0.5 kilometre, where recently completed geochemical and geophysical studies support the target.